2. TA Theory of Personality (Structural Analysis)

 The TA Theory of Personality is traditionally covered under the heading Structural Analysis.

-Structural Analysis concerns itself with the resolution of internal conflicts through diagnosis of ego states, decontamination, boundary work and stabilisation so that the Adult can remain in the executive in stressful situations.
+Structural Analysis concerns itself with the resolution of internal conflicts.
+It is done through diagnosis of ego states, decontamination, boundary work and stabilisation, so that the Adult can remain in the executive, in stressful situations.
 The process of structural analysis results in clarification.
-Clarification enables the person to experience own feelings and thoughts that originate in Parent and Child and the manner in which they influence the person's perception, evaluation, assessment and responses to stimuli.
+Clarification enables the person to experience own feelings and thoughts that originate in Parent and Child, and the manner in which they influence the person's perception, evaluation, assessment and responses to stimuli.

 No comments: